paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-vscode.md

 If you want to use the web inspector in VS Code to see how UIs, just run `Developer: Open Webview Developer tools`.

-### Crashes
+### Bugs

-You may run into a few bugs during Alpha that could cause the extension to crash.
+You may run into a few bugs during Alpha that could cause the extension to stop working.
 If that happens, run the `Developer: Reload Window` command.